 Using a mandoline

-Root vegetables are more firm than cabbage, so it's really important to use a mandoline here for the perfect texture.
+Root vegetables are more firm than cabbage.
+One of the most important things is to use a mandoline slicer here for the perfect texture.
+Just make sure to respect the mandoline as it's easy to cut your fingers.

 Root Vegetable Sauerkraut, with Wild Caraway